padmavc-zz/LogicAppsEipRepo/logic-apps-x12-decode.md

 * An Azure account; you can create a [free account](https://azure.microsoft.com/free)

-* An integration account is required to use Encode AS2 message connector.
-See details on how to create an [integration account](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-accounts/), add [partners](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-partners/) and [AS2 agreement](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-x12/) to it
+* An Integration Account is required to use Encode AS2 message connector.
+See details on how to create an [Integration Account](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-accounts/), add [partners](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-partners/) and [AS2 agreement](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-x12/) to it

 ### Connect to Decode X12 Message using the following steps: